velev1/CSharp-Part-2/Topics/01. Arrays/slides/README.md

 - Declaration defines the type of the elements
 - Square brackets **[]** mean "array"
 - _Examples_:
-  - Declaring array of integers:
+  - Declaring an array of integers:
     ```cs
     int[] myIntArray;
     ```
-  - Declaring array of strings:
+  - Declaring an array of strings:
     ```cs
     string[] myStringArray;
     ```